digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

   </tbody>
 </table>

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 1: Maintainer Forks the Project</b>: The maintainer forks the <a href="https://github.com/CoLRev-Environment/colrev">CoLRev repository</a>, creating their own copy of the project.
-They invite contributors to collaborate on this fork.</p>
+**Step 1: Maintainer Forks the Project**: The maintainer forks the  (CoLRev repository)[https://github.com/CoLRev-Environment/colrev], creating their own copy of the project.
+They invite contributors to collaborate on this fork.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 2: Contributors Open the Project in Codespaces</b>: Contributors open the maintainer's forked repository in GitHub Codespaces.
+**Step 2: Contributors Open the Project in Codespaces**: Contributors open the maintainer's forked repository in GitHub Codespaces.
 This action effectively clones the remote repository to a development environment.
-Contributors can now work on this forked version directly.</p>
+Contributors can now work on this forked version directly.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 3: Implement Changes on Branches</b> Contributors create new branches in Codespaces to implement changes.
-Branching ensures that any new features or bug fixes are isolated from the main codebase until they are fully tested and reviewed.</p>
+**Step 3: Implement Changes on Branches**: Contributors create new branches in Codespaces to implement changes.
+Branching ensures that any new features or bug fixes are isolated from the main codebase until they are fully tested and reviewed.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 4: Push Changes and Open a Pull Request</b>: Once changes are implemented, contributors push their branch to the remote repository (the fork).
-After pushing, contributors open a pull request (PR) to propose that the maintainer review and merge their changes into the fork's main branch.</p>
+**Step 4: Push Changes and Open a Pull Request**: Once changes are implemented, contributors push their branch to the remote repository (the fork).
+After pushing, contributors open a pull request (PR) to propose that the maintainer review and merge their changes into the fork's main branch.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 5: Maintainer Merges Changes to the Fork</b>: The maintainer reviews the pull requests, and if everything looks good, merges the changes into the forked repository's main branch.
-The fork is now updated with the new contributions.</p>
+**Step 5: Maintainer Merges Changes to the Fork**: The maintainer reviews the pull requests, and if everything looks good, merges the changes into the forked repository's main branch.
+The fork is now updated with the new contributions.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 6: Synchronize Codespaces with the Main Branch</b>: After the maintainer merges changes, contributors need to sync their Codespace environment with the latest version of the fork's main branch.
-This ensures that they are working with the most up-to-date version of the project.</p>
+**Step 6: Synchronize Codespaces with the Main Branch**: After the maintainer merges changes, contributors need to sync their Codespace environment with the latest version of the fork's main branch.
+This ensures that they are working with the most up-to-date version of the project.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;"><b>Step 7: Maintainer Opens Pull Request to Original Repository</b>: Once the fork has accumulated significant changes, the maintainer opens a pull request from the fork to the original <a href="https://github.com/CoLRev-Environment/colrev">CoLRev repository</a>, proposing that the updates in the fork be integrated into the main project.
+**Step 7: Maintainer Opens Pull Request to Original Repository**: Once the fork has accumulated significant changes, the maintainer opens a pull request from the fork to the original (CoLRev repository)[https://github.com/CoLRev-Environment/colrev ], proposing that the updates in the fork be integrated into the main project.
 After review, the pull request is either merged or closed.

 <!--
 <div style="border: 2px solid #03a9f4; padding: 10px; background-color: #b3e5fc; color: #01579b; border-radius: 5px; display: inline-block; width: fit-content;  width: 800px;">